 What Is A Planned City?

-Construction of planned cities is based on some geometrical shape.
+Construction of planned cities is based on some geometrical shapes.
 The simplest kind of plan is to make a crisscross of streets that cross each other at right angles.

 The idea of town planning is evident since ancient times.
 The practice was less prominent during the war era.
 However, after independence, factors like economy, architecture, and industrial development got stable.
 This led to a revolutionary era and Indians became more cautious about town planning.